fieldtrip/website/development/module.md

 ## Toolboxes for distributed computing

-Besides the Mathworks distributed computing toolbox, FieldTrip includes three options that you can use for distributed computing.
+Besides the MathWorks Distributed Computing Toolbox, FieldTrip includes three options that you can use for distributed computing.
 These range from small to large scale distributed computing.
-Note that FieldTrip does not automatically distribute the workload, you have to implement the distributed computing in your own analysis scripts.
+Note that FieldTrip does not automatically distribute the workload; you have to implement the distributed computing in your own analysis scripts.

 - [engine](/development/module/engine) distributed computing on a (massive) multi-core computer
 - [peer](/development/module/peer) distributed computing on an ad-hoc multi-core and/or multi-node peer-to-peer cluster